 If you’re feeling overwhelmed and are struggling to cope, don’t be afraid to ask for help.
 Talk to your colleagues, family, and friends and don’t be afraid to seek out professional help if needed.
 There are a variety of resources available to help you manage your stress and get back on track.

-Panda is a mental healthcare app that provides proactive online group therapy, a large content library, self-assessments, and one on one therapist bookings.
-Through these features, Panda helps to prevent burnout by:
+October is a mental healthcare app that provides proactive online group therapy, a large content library, self-assessments, and one on one therapist bookings.
+Through these features, October helps to prevent burnout by: